hanwenzhang123/fullstack-note/mock/README.md

 - updates can introduce issues
 - easy to get started, but require more time down the road to add features and customizations.

+- React data flows only in one way and is easy to debug.
+- Angular data flows both ways and hence debugging is often difficult.
+- It is different from angular,vue.
+The react alway passes the data to view, and to update the view, you need to use a callback to update it.

 [[↑] Back to top](#table-of-contents)

 ## Performance